didrocks/website/content/blog/welcome-ubuntu-bionic-age-6.md

 As discussed last week when [unveiling the communitheme snap](/2018/04/10/welcome-to-the-ubuntu-bionic-age-new-wip-ubuntu-theme-as-a-snap/) for ubuntu 18.04 LTS, here is a suite of interview this week on some members of the core contributor team shaping this entirely community-driven theme.

-Today is the turn of Carlo, c-lobrano on the [community hub](https://community.ubuntu.com/).
+Today is the turn of Mads, madsrh on the [community hub](https://community.ubuntu.com/).

 ## Who are you?
 What are you doing/where are you working?
 Give us some words and background about you!